versia-pub/docs/docs/cryptography/signing.md

 The `signature` field **MUST** be the base64-encoded signature of the request.

-The signature **MUST** be calculated as follows:
+The signature is calculated as follows:

-1. Create a string that contains the following:
+1. Create a string that contains the following, replacing the placeholders with the actual values of the request:
 ```
 (request-target): post /users/uuid/inbox
 host: example.com